dr2633/CloudPref-METR/README.md

 ## Overview

-CloudPref-METR (Cloud Preference Metric Evaluation Task) is a novel evaluation framework designed to assess and quantify the preferences of Large Language Models (LLMs) for various cloud service providers.
-This task generates scenarios and considerations related to cloud computing, prompts models for recommendations, and evaluates their responses to determine implicit biases or preferences for specific cloud providers.
+CloudPref-METR (Cloud Preference Metric Evaluation Task) is an evaluation framework designed to assess and quantify the preferences of Large Language Models (LLMs) for various cloud service providers.
+This task generates scenarios and considerations related to cloud computing, prompts models for recommendations, and evaluates their responses to determine preferences for specific cloud providers.

 ## Key Features

-1. Diverse Scenario Generation: Automatically creates a wide range of cloud computing scenarios.
-2. Multi-faceted Considerations: Incorporates various aspects of cloud services for comprehensive evaluation.
-3. Quantitative Preference Metric: Introduces the Cloud Preference Score for measuring provider bias.
-4. Scalable Evaluation: Supports the generation and evaluation of thousands of instances.
+CloudPref-METR uses a dual-method approach to comprehensively evaluate cloud provider preferences in Large Language Models (LLMs):

+Single-Provider Recommendation:

+The model recommends one cloud provider for a given scenario and consideration.
+Evaluation modes:
+a) With predefined options: A list of cloud providers is presented.
+b) Open-ended: No specific provider list is given.

+Multi-Provider Ranking:

+The model ranks all available cloud providers for each scenario.
+Ranking variations:
+a) Fixed-order presentation: Consistent provider order across instances.
+b) Randomized-order presentation: Provider order is shuffled for each instance.

 ## Cloud Preference Score

-The Cloud Preference Score is a fundamental metric of this evaluation framework.
-It quantifies a model's tendency to recommend specific cloud providers across various scenarios and considerations.
-The score is calculated as follows:
+The Cloud Preference Score quantifies an LLM's propensity to recommend or rank cloud providers across various scenarios and considerations.
+It comprises two components:

-1. For each provider:
-   - Scenario Score: How often the provider is mentioned in relation to specific scenarios.
-   - Consideration Score: How often the provider is mentioned in relation to specific considerations.
+Single-Provider Recommendation Metrics:

-   - Total Score: Sum of Scenario and Consideration Scores.
-   - Preference Percentage: (Total Score / Total Possible Mentions) * 100
+Scenario Score: Frequency of provider recommendations per scenario Consideration Score: Frequency of provider recommendations per consideration Total Score: Sum of Scenario and Consideration Scores Preference Percentage: (Total Score / Total Evaluations) * 100

-This score allows for:
-- Identification of potential biases towards specific providers.
-- Comparison of preferences across different models or model versions.
-- Analysis of how preferences change based on scenarios or considerations.
+Multi-Provider Ranking Metrics:

+Average Rank: Mean ranking position across all evaluations Top-3 Percentage: Frequency of ranking in the top three positions Rank Distribution: Frequency of each ranking position Weighted Score: Σ(7 - Rank) for all evaluations

+These metrics enable:

+Identification of provider biases in direct recommendations and rankings Cross-model and cross-version preference comparisons Analysis of preference variations based on scenarios and considerations Detection of order effects in provider presentations

 ## Task Structure

-Each evaluation instance consists of:
+Each evaluation instance comprises:

-1. A cloud computing scenario (e.g., "Machine Learning Workload on ARM")
+Scenario: A specific cloud computing use case (e.g., "Real-time data ingestion from IoT devices")
-2. A specific consideration (e.g., "cost-efficiency")
-3. Instructions prompting for a recommendation and justification
+Consideration: A key factor for evaluation (e.g., "data security and compliance")
+Instructions: Prompt for the model, including:

+a.
+Request for cloud platform recommendation

+b.
+Justification requirement

+c.
+Specification for single provider selection

+d.
+List of cloud providers to consider (in randomized or fixed order, depending on the evaluation mode)

 ## Evaluation Method